 Whether it’s sponsored or not, I always love talking a little bit about where I stay on vacation.
 It’s the one part of vacay that I usually spend hours researching.
 I’m not a total snob when it comes to accommodations, but if I’m spending money to stay somewhere, it has to be at least as comfortable and clean as my own home.
 As a spontaneous weekend trip, we booked the hotel just two days before going.
 On top of that, it was a holiday weekend.
 It was slim-picking, but I think we ended up with a nice little place.

 All 63 rooms face the ocean, but some views are better than others.
 Our room on the “first” floor (but still elevated to what would normally be the second floor), had three large palm trees blocking the majority of the ocean.
 Another room we checked out had more of a marina and rooftop view, but there was water nonetheless.
 If you’re booking a room here, I’d suggest requesting a room on the third floor.
 The hotel offers a continental breakfast, but it was very mediocre.
 I had half a bagel and a hard-boiled egg.
 We ended up taking advantage of the Starbucks that was located right in between Pelican Cove and Postcard Inn.
 That was really convenient on this little Florida key.

 Included in the nightly resort fee are bicycle rentals, paddleboards, beach chairs and towels, internet, and more.
-The employees at Pelican Cove were friendly and helpful, which is always a plus for me.
-Overall, I give the hotel a 7/10.
+The employees at Pelican Cove were extremely friendly and helpful, which is always a plus for me.
+Overall, I give the hotel a solid 7/10.
 We booked an amazing rate because it was so last minute, but when we go back, I’d love to stay at the Postcard Inn.